 The momentum for radical new propulsion technologies is stronger than ever

 Amongst the four pillars (technology, operations, infrastructure, economic measures) of aviation's strategy to achieve net-zero carbon emissions by 2050, technology and sustainable aviation fuels (SAF) collectively deliver the highest improvement benefits.

 Since the aviation industry committed to set ambitious climate action goals back in 2009, an impressive number of technological solutions contributing to the 2050 target have been proposed and many related projects have been initiated.
 These consist of numerous aircraft (airframe and engine) technologies as well as sustainable aviation fuels, operational and infrastructural measures.

-Read the the full Aircraft Technology Roadmap report (pdf)
+Read the full Aircraft Technology Roadmap report (pdf) - Published in 2019

 Evolutionary & revolutionary aircraft technologies